pjjonesnz/datatables-buttons-excel-styles/README.md

 ### Conditional Formatting

 You can apply [Conditional Styles](#conditional-styles) to cells.
-This is a Beta feature, so not all Excel conditional formatting is currently supported, but the most common conditional number formatting is.
-You can also only apply custom styles (ie. not templates or built-in styles).
+Not all Excel conditional formatting is currently supported, but the most common conditional number formatting is as well as formulas which cover most other use cases.
+Note that you can only apply custom styles (ie. not templates or built-in styles).

+ColorScale, DataBar and IconSets are also supported.
+See the [test site](https://www.pauljones.co.nz/github/buttons-html5-styles/examples/simple_table_style.html) for examples.

-The major benefit to using this method (as opposed to writing your own customize method to add fixed styles to cells) is that the applied styles automatically update when you make changes to your data inside of Excel.
+The major benefit to using this method (as opposed to writing your own customize method to add fixed styles to cells) is that **the applied styles automatically update when you make changes to your data inside of Excel AFTER opening the sheet**.

 [See this example live](https://www.pauljones.co.nz/github/buttons-html5-styles/examples/conditional_style.html)